tdobbel/slim-swan_paper/README.md

 1. Summary of paper

-2. Intrinsic limitations of model
+2. Limitations of model

-3. Conclusion: Wave coupling needs to be taken into account during heavy-wind events but not necessarily in milder conditions.
-While the wave-current interaction plays an important role and can lead to differences of up to..., the Stokes drift is about ... more intense and should thus be considered in priority (+ cheap approach as in OpenDrift ?)
+    - Wind-wave interactions
+    - Calibration of wave model parameters

+3. Conclusion (add cheap approach as in OpenDrift ?)